andrewctam/redis-clone/README.md

 ## Commands
 - For a list of commands, see [COMMANDS.md](./COMMANDS.md)
-- Commands are case-insensitive, but keys/values are case sensitive
+- Commands are case-insensitive, but keys/values are case-sensitive
-    - `GET name andrew` is the same as `get name andrew` but is not the same as `GET name Andrew`
+    - `GET name Andrew` is the same as `get name Andrew` but is not the same as `GET NAME Andrew`
 - Optional parameters are indicated with square brackets and ellipses,
     - For example, in `exists key [keys ...]`:
         - `exists name` is valid